 Things to Know Before Upgrading Your Electrical Panel

 Before you get started with the electrical panel upgrade process, there are a few things you should know.
 First and foremost, you need to make sure your home’s electrical system is up to code.
-There are certain requirements that need to be met for an electrical panel to be considered safe and legal.
+There are certain requirements that need to be met for an electrical panel upgrade to be considered safe and legal.
 Some factors that could affect your panel’s code compliance include your home’s age and where it is located.
 You’ll also want to make sure you have the right amount of power for your home and appliances.

 This means you’ll need to know how much power your panel can supply and how much your appliances draw.
 When you’re ready to start the process of upgrading your electrical panel, you’ll first want to call an electrician.
 They can assess your current electrical system and let you know if an upgrade is possible.
 They can also help you design a plan for the upgrade that meets your specific needs and is within your budget.

 How Much Does an Electrical Panel Upgrade Cost?

 The electrical panel upgrade cost will vary based on several different factors, including the panel you choose, the type of wiring you want, and any additional features you would like.
 There are two main types of panels you can install: a breaker panel and a fuse panel.
 Breaker panels are the more modern option and they’re usually the recommended choice.
 Fuse panels are what was used in older homes and they’re more common in areas where electricity is at risk of short-circuiting.